vicyap/vicyap.github.io/about.md

 ---

 Hi, this is my blog.
 I don't have much content right now, so I don't really know what this blog is about.
-I'll update this after I publish more posts.
+I'll update this about page as I publish more posts.
 Thanks for visiting.